Causality-Respecting Adaptive Refinement for PINNs: Enabling Precise Interface Evolution in Phase Field Modeling: Enhanced PINNs: Integrating Residual-Based Adaptive Refinement and Causality Training

 \subsection{Residual-based adaptive refinement}

 To achieve a more accurate solution, we propose a Residual-Based Adaptive Refinement (RBAR) method that dynamically refines areas with large residual loss at each time step.
 Figure \ref{Fig:Flowchart} illustrates the steps in our framework.
 Our adaptive h-refinement scheme, which discretizes the problem domain into multiple elements to achieve higher accuracy, is inspired by Goswami \textit{et al}. \cite{goswami2020adaptive}, while the residual-based refinement approach is influenced by Wu \textit{et al}. \cite{wu2023comprehensive}.
+In this mesh-free context, the domain is partitioned into `elements' solely for the purpose of localized residual evaluation and ranking.
+To simplify the description, this conceptual region is denoted as `element' the in methodology section.
 In the context of causality, we apply refinement exclusively to the spatial dimension.
 The RBAR method identifies areas of the computational domain with the largest residual loss at each time step.
 This refinement typically occurs at sharp interfaces to enhance optimization.
-The RBAR scheme comprises three main steps: \begin{enumerate}[leftmargin=*] \item \textbf{Estimate}: \begin{itemize} \item Initialize residual points as nodes of equispaced uniform grids within the computational domain. \item After initial causality training, determine the residual loss at each time step for every point. \item Partition the computational domain into elements, each composed of four adjacent points. \item Calculate the element's residual loss as the sum of its constituent points' losses. \end{itemize} \item \textbf{Mark}: \begin{itemize} \item Sort elements in descending order of their residual loss. \item Mark the top $4\rho j\%$ of initial points, which account for the most significant residual error, for refinement. \item Ensure elements do not exceed a predefined maximum refinement level ($R_\text{max}$). \item Record the refinement level of each marked element. \end{itemize} \item \textbf{Refine}: \begin{itemize} \item Apply h-refinement to marked elements. \item Add new points at the midpoint of each edge and at the center of the marked element. \item Replace the original element with four new elements. \item Repeat this refinement process multiple times across the computational domain. \end{itemize} \end{enumerate}
+The RBAR scheme comprises three main steps: \begin{enumerate}[leftmargin=*] \item \textbf{Estimate}: \begin{itemize}[leftmargin=*, nosep] \item Initialize residual points as nodes of equispaced uniform grids within the computational domain. \item After initial causality training, determine the residual loss at each time step for every point. \item Partition the computational domain into `elements' , each composed of four adjacent points. \item Calculate the residual loss of element as the sum of its constituent points' losses. \end{itemize} \item \textbf{Mark}: \begin{itemize}[leftmargin=*, nosep] \item Sort `elements' in descending order of their residual loss. \item At each adaptive refinement cycle $j$, the top $4\rho j\%$ of the originally discretized elements, corresponding to the largest residual errors, are marked for refinement, where $\rho = 5$ is a fixed ratio parameter and $j \in \{1,2,\ldots,M_a\}$ with $M_a = 5$ denoting the maximum number of adaptive refinements per time step. \item Ensure `elements' do not exceed a predefined maximum refinement level ($R_\text{max}$). \item Record the refinement level of each marked `element'. \end{itemize} \item \textbf{Refine}: \begin{itemize}[leftmargin=*, nosep] \item Apply h-refinement to marked `elements'. \item Add new points at the midpoint of each edge and at the center of the marked `element'. \item Replace the original `element' with four new `elements'. \item Repeat this refinement process 5 times across the computational domain. \end{itemize} \end{enumerate}

 We propose the following algorithm for implementing the Residual-Based Adaptive Refinement (RBAR) method in the context of causality: